HugoVaillendet/neutron-shielding/README.md

 AVX-256 registers are used by the program.

 We implement a new type `neutron` containing postions $(x, y, z)$, speeds $(v_x, v_y, v_z)$ with an SoA structure.
-We also implement a `scatter_tally` array as we as `PI` as a parameter evaluated at compile time.
+We also implement a `scatter_tally` array as well as `PI` as a parameter evaluated at compile time.

 We then implement the following procedures :